 Transfer Learning Architecture

 The highest accuracy model is the FC 1 layer model.
 Then, with adaptable Transfer Learning-based models, FC layer is utilized in the architecture.
 The performance of four Transfer Learning architectures is compared using a Transfer Learning-based model that is varied.
 Table 9 displays the findings for each Transfer Learning architecture linked to the FC 1 layer.

-Table 9

-TL architecture comparison